 REGISTRATION REQUIREMENTS PRIOR TO DOC-TORAL CANDIDACY (G1 status).
 Course registration requirements are determined by the student's approved program of study.
 Once the student has registered for all course requirements in a program of study but has not yet met all of the stipulations for passing into candidacy, the student must maintain registration during the fall and spring semesters in course(s) or in three to twelve credits of Pre-Candidacy Study (964).
 Pre-Candidacy Study (964) is graded pass/fail.
 If the student registered in Pre-Candidacy Study is admitted to candidacy before the end of the free drop/add period of the next semester, the registration in Pre-Candidacy Study (964) for the preceding semester may be changed to the course, Doctoral Dissertation (969).
-Students who are classified G1 and are holding a graduate assistantship or tuition scholarship must be registered for a minimum of six graduate credits, and those holding a fellowship must be registered for a minimum of nine graduate credits.
+Students who are classified G1 and are holding a graduate assistantship or tuition scholarship must be registered for a minimum of six graduate credits, and those holding a fellowship must be registered for a minimum of nine graduate credits

 REGISTRATION REQUIREMENTS AFTER ADMISSION TO CANDIDACY (G2 status).
 Once a student has met all of the stipulations for candidacy and becomes classified with G2 status (candidacy), the student is required to register in nine credits of Doctoral Dissertation (969) (twelve credits required in the Ed.D. program).
-Students may not register for Doctoral Dissertation (969) until admitted to candidacy (G2 status) Registration in Doctoral Dissertation (969) and Doctoral Sustaining (999) is restricted to students with G2 status.
-Once the student has registered in nine credits of Doctoral Dissertation (twelve credits required in the Ed.D. program), the student is required to maintain matriculation in the doctoral program by registering in Doctoral Sustaining (999) in subsequent semesters until the degree is awarded.
+Students may not register for Doctoral Dissertation (969) until admitted to candidacy (G2 status).
+Registration in Doctoral Dissertation (969) and Doctoral Sustaining (999) is restricted to students with G2 status.
+Once the student has registered in nine credits of Doctoral Dissertation (twelve credits required in the Ed D program), the student is required to maintain matriculation in the doctoral program by registering in Doctoral Sustaining (999) in subsequent semesters until the degree is awarded.
 All students must be registered in the term in which the degree is officially awarded.
-Sustaining registration is required in summer session only if the degree is awarded at the conclusion of the summer session.
-Sustaining registration is never required for winter session because graduate degrees are not awarded at the conclusion of winter session.
+Sustaining registration is required in summer or winter session only if the degree is awarded at the conclusion of the summer or winter session.